billchurch/webssh2/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, simply [open an issue](../../issues/new) with the details, use the lable `SECURITY`.
+If you find a vulnerability, simply [open an issue](../../issues/new) with the details, use the lable `security`.